toepoke/community/README.md

 # [toepoke](https://toepoke.co.uk) community website

-Following the decision of [User Voice](https://uservoice.com) to sunset their free plan we've had to move the suggestions and <abbr title="Frequently Asked Questions">FAQ</abbr> somewhere else.
+Following the decision of [User Voice](https://uservoice.com) to sunset their free plan in July 2024 we've had to move the suggestions and <abbr title="Frequently Asked Questions">FAQ</abbr> somewhere else.
 [Github](https://github.com) seems a natural choice as that's where the source code for toepoke lives (not in this repository I must add).

 ## FAQ